Your wedding at Highnam Church

 Publication of Banns of marriage

-The Banns of Marriage are read at three services in the weeks leading up to the marriage.
-The dates will be notified to you, and you should attend at least one of the services, is possible.
+The Banns of Marriage are read at three services in the weeks leading up to the marriage, and are a legal requirement.
+The dates will be notified to you, and we hope that you will be able to attend some or all of the services.

 If either of you lives in another parish and you are not being married by Special Licence, then your Banns must be read in the other parish as well and you must arrange this with the Vicar of that parish at least two months before the wedding.